Ira-Project/lastword/YC Application/Main App.md

 17. Why did you pick this idea to work on?
 Do you have domain expertise in this area?
 How do you know people need what you're making?

 	The Ira Project was born out of our own needs while working in education.
 Vignesh runs a non profit which creates after school learning spaces for marginalised children.
 Likhit has taught multiple courses at Georgia Tech and is involved in the running and administration of his school in Bhubaneswar, India.

 	In our work one thing that both of us struggled with was gauging how well a student understood something.
 The traditional tests and assignments simply did not reveal the gaps in conceptual understanding.
 Often we would have to give personalised attention and we found that asking a learner to explain a concept back to us was quite revealing.

 18. Who are your competitors?
 What do you understand about your business that they don't?

-	FlintK12, Khan Academy, Brilliant.
+	FlintK12, Khan Academy, Kahoot
 	There are three areas where we differ from the competition and where we feel our understanding is different
 	1. Learning through creation not consumption.
 Most of the products today have users consuming content to learn.
 By allowing users to teach an AI model we're allowing them to create something and a different learning experience.
 	2. Known Unknowns vs Unknown Knowns.
 Products today largely focus on helping users learn an unknown they don't know about.
 Our product relies on metacognition and helps users discover what they know and how they know something.